Dealing with Phobias and Fears

-Before I started anxiety treatment, I went through a lot of the symptoms of panic, feeling deeply uncomfortable at the thought of doing any number of relatively ‘easy’ daily things.
-It pretty much came down to feeling way too out of control, like I couldn’t cope with the ordinary things.
-And that’s a level of fear that can really stop you doing things.
+Before I started anxiety treatment, I went through a lot of the symptoms of panic, feeling deeply uncomfortable at the thought of doing any number of relatively 'easy' daily things.
+It pretty much came down to feeling way too out of control, like I couldn't cope with the ordinary things.

 I had what's called a specific phobia but it was, and is, so much more than that:

 - 15 million American adults experience social phobia (take this online social anxiety test)

 - and 19.2 million American adults have a specific phobia (or two).*

 That fear was a reflection of the general anxiety I went through at the time, and the degree to which my symptoms of post traumatic stress disorder had gotten out of control.
 A year or so later I catch trains every week.
 That's a thing: A reality shift.
 Not just a 'diet-and-lifestyle thing' but a tangible encounter with calm, through self help anxiety treatment and psychotherapy.

 The Reason for Phobias and Fear Is Always 'Real'

 For most people with an anxiety disorder, there's a very good reason for the fear being there in the first place.
 If you're afraid of flying, maybe it started after September 11.
 Or if you have trouble with obsessive compulsive behaviours, generalized or social anxiety then maybe it began in childhood as a seemingly off-hand comment by a parent or friend and that simply stuck in your head.